 Traumatic Brain Injury – TBI

-According to the Department of Veteran Affairs (VA), TBI often results from a “blow or jolt to the head or an object penetrating the brain.”
+According to the Department of Veteran Affairs (VA), TBIs often result from a “blow or jolt to the head or an object penetrating the brain.”
 TBIs can be caused by Improvised Explosive Devices (IEDs), vehicle collisions, physical assaults, training accidents, or due to combat injuries.

 The consequences of a TBI may be immediate, such as head trauma, wounds, loss of consciousness, vision, and hearing, and in some cases, the impacts could also be long-term and appear months or years later.
-This includes headaches, dizziness, vertigo, problems walking, fatigue, irritability, memory problems, and issues with concentration.
+Long-term symptoms could include headaches, dizziness, vertigo, problems walking, fatigue, irritability, memory problems, and concentration issues.

 In addition, because traumatic brain injuries vary in severity and need for ongoing care, it may be possible for the Veteran to obtain Special Monthly Compensation to assist with these costs.